Corey Carter, Assistant Director

 coreycarter@umbc.edu / 410.455.1501

-Mr. Corey Carter is an award-winning educator and lifelong learner.
+Corey is an award-winning educator and lifelong learner.
 He takes pride in meeting student needs through servant leadership and holistic mentorship that centers the needs of scholars as developing teachers.
 Corey’s goals include diversifying the teaching profession, particularly increasing the representation of highly-skilled Black male educators.

-Shirelle Ellis-Williams, Program Coordinator
+Shirelle Ellis-Williams, Assistant Director, Sherman Scholars Program

 sellis2@umbc.edu / 410.455.1556

-Mrs. Shirelle Ellis-Williams serves as the primary scholar advisor for the Sherman Program.
+Shirelle serves as the primary scholar advisor for the Sherman Program.
 She values individualized advising that is rooted in empathy.
 Shirelle has particular interest in the implementation of high-quality student support services for groups underrepresented in higher education.

 Brian Francoise, Project Director, Lakeland Community and STEAM Center